lubojr/naucse.python.cz/lessons/git-en/branching/index.md

   main␛[m
 ```

-Add the name of the poem to the file and by using commands `git add`, `git commit` save the commit.
+Now add the name of the poem to the file in your text editor and using the same procedure
+as before by using commands `git add poem.txt`, `git commit -m "commit message"` save the commit.

-Again, check everything using `git show`, `git status` or `git log`
+Again, check everything using `git show`, `git status` or `git log`.

 This is a simple example how you can solve the situation from the introduction:
 Leaving work in progress, switch to "stable" version `main` and